LacledesLAN/gamesvr-hl2dm-freeplay/README.md

 This repository is maintained by [Laclede's LAN](https://lacledeslan.com).
 Its contents are heavily tailored and tweaked for use at our charity LAN-Parties.
 For third-parties we recommend using this repo only as a reference example and then building your own using [gamesvr-hl2dm](https://github.com/LacledesLAN/gamesvr-hl2dm) as the base image for your customized server.

+## Important Note Regarding `!sm_admin`

+Valve published an update in July 2018 that switched the default value of `cl_showpluginmessages` ConVar to `0`.
+This setting determines whether instances of a special set of exposed plugin-like networked dialogs (e.g. SourceMod menus, but not limited to) are allowed to display on the client.
+So, this change caused all new HL2:DM installs not to allow these dialogs by default anymore.
+To enabled `!sm_admin` menus in your client, set the cvar `cl_showpluginmessages` to `1`.

 ## Linux Container
 [![](https://images.microbadger.com/badges/version/lacledeslan/gamesvr-hl2dm-freeplay.svg)](https://microbadger.com/images/lacledeslan/gamesvr-hl2dm-freeplay "Get your own version badge on microbadger.com")
 [![](https://images.microbadger.com/badges/image/lacledeslan/gamesvr-hl2dm-freeplay.svg)](https://microbadger.com/images/lacledeslan/gamesvr-hl2dm-freeplay "Get your own image badge on microbadger.com")